Closed three-dimensional Alexandrov spaces with isometric circle actions: Borel conjecture for Alexandrov spaces with circle symmetry

 \section{Borel conjecture for Alexandrov spaces with circle symmetry}

-The simplest examples of Alexandrov spaces which are not manifolds occur within the class of closed 3-dimensional Alexandrov spaces, since they are topological manifolds except for a finite number of isolated points.
-This property suggests that some results for closed $3$-manifolds may have suitable generalizations to three-dimensional Alexandrov spaces.
-One such result is the \emph{Borel conjecture}, which asserts that if two closed aspherical $n$-manifolds, that is, manifolds with trivial higher homotopy groups, are homotopy equivalent, then they are homeomorphic.
-The proof of this conjecture in the $3$-dimensional case is a consequence of Perelman's proof of Thurston's Geometrization Conjecture (cf.~\cite{P}).
-It is natural to ask if this conjecture still holds for closed $3$-dimensional Alexandrov spaces and particularly for Alexandrov spaces with symmetry.
-The explicit topological decomposition in Theorem \ref{teoprinc} for closed three-dimensional Alexandrov spaces with circle symmetry allows us to investigate the homotopy groups of these spaces and to prove the following analog of the Borel conjecture.
+The simplest examples of Alexandrov spaces which are not manifolds occur within the class of closed Alexandrov $3$-spaces, since they are topological manifolds except for a finite number of isolated points.
+This property suggests that some results for closed $3$-manifolds may have suitable generalizations to Alexandrov $3$-spaces.

+Recall that a topological space $X$ is said to be \textit{aspherical} if its homotopy groups $\pi_{q}(X)$ are trivial for $q>1$.
+One result concerning the class of aspherical $n$-manifolds is the \emph{Borel conjecture}.
+It asserts that if two closed, aspherical $n$-manifolds, are homotopy equivalent, then they are homeomorphic.
+The proof of this conjecture in the $3$-dimensional case is a consequence of Perelman's proof of Thurston's Geometrization Conjecture (see~\cite{P}).
+It is natural to ask if this conjecture still holds for closed, connected Alexandrov $3$-spaces, particularly for those with symmetry.
+The explicit topological decomposition in Theorem \ref{teoprinc} allows us to investigate the homotopy groups of these spaces and to prove the following analog of the Borel conjecture.

-\begin{thm}[Borel conjecture for Alexandrov spaces with circle symmetry] If two aspherical closed, connected $3$-dimensional Alexandrov spaces on which $S^1$ acts effectively and isometrically are homotopy equivalent, then they are homeomorphic. \end{thm}
+\begin{theorem}[Borel conjecture for Alexandrov spaces with circle symmetry] If two aspherical, closed, connected Alexandrov $3$-spaces on which $S^1$ acts effectively and isometrically are homotopy equivalent, then they are homeomorphic. \end{theorem}

+\begin{proof} Our proof will consist of showing that the only aspherical, closed, connected Alexandrov $3$-spaces admitting an effective, isometric $S^1$-action are topological manifolds.
+As pointed out before, the Borel Conjecture holds for closed, aspherical $3$-manifolds \cite{P}.